HaukeBartsch/heat/readme.md

 inside which has a third sphere inside.
 For example, the white matter of the human brain extends from the lateral ventricles to the cortical gray matter.
-Using the created label field one can identify for example lesions that are close to either the ventricles, the cortical gray matter or at intermediate distances between both structures.
+Using the created label field one can identify for example lesions that are close to either the ventricles, the cortical gray matter or, at intermediate distances between both structures.

+More information about the rationale for this program can be found at http://haukebartsch.github.io/heat/.

 Download binary: